Ultimate Guide to the UCSB Research Mentorship Program

 What is the UCSB Research Mentorship Program?

-Hosted by UC Santa Barbara, the UCSB Research Mentorship Program provides 7-week internship opportunities to high school sophomores and juniors every year.
+Hosted by UC Santa Barbara, the UCSB Research Mentorship Program (RMP) is a 7-week summer program for high school sophomores and juniors to engage in interdisciplinary university-level research.

 Students work with a mentor (graduate student, postdoc, or faculty) and choose their research project from a list of disciplines, from chemistry to sociology.